FAQ

 -

-Yes, for every cohort, we can only accept about 75 entrepreneurs from across the U.S. and Puerto Rico, and we receive many more applications.
+Yes, for every Business Scaling cohort, we can only accept about 75 entrepreneurs from across the U.S. and Puerto Rico, and 40 for the Startup Accelerator cohort, and we receive many more applications.
 However, we encourage all to apply, and we can consider people for future cohorts.
 Currently, we conduct two cohorts per year.

 Do I need to have a college degree?